leosncz/titan/README.md

 ## Actual supported features:
 - Runs on Windows, Mac & Linux
 - Support up to 7 seven lights at the same time
-- Directionnal and point light supported
+- Directionnal, spot and point light supported
 - Ambiant, diffuse and specular shading
-- For point light, dynamic linear, constant and quadratic parameters are customizable.
+- For point and spot light, linear, constant and quadratic parameters are customizable.
 - Diffuse map (up to 4 textures on a single object)
 - Specular map